h671431/Ada502Group7/README.md

 - Relative humidity
 - Wind speed

-These parameters are used together with the TTF-computation to calculate a fire risk for a selected location.
+These parameters are used together with the TTF computation to estimate a fire risk for a selected location.

 # Technologies
 - **Python 3.13+** - Core language